-A rainy day in Paris isn’ exceptional: it rains in Paris 170 days per year on average.
-That’s like almost every two days.
-Worse, it sometimes rains for the entire weekend or even longer in Autumn and Winter.
+A rainy day in Paris isn’t exceptional: it rains in Paris 170 days per year on average.
+That’s almost every two days on average.
+Worse, it sometimes rains for the entire weekend or even longer in autumn and winter.
 So you’d better have a plan B if you don’t want to get wet.
 What about 50 plan Bs?
 I’m confident you’ll find something you like in my list of things to do in Paris in the rain!

 I grew up near the French capital and used to call Paris “home”.
-Now that I am in the Sunshine State of Australia, my friends often tell me I am lucky with the climate, and that’s why I can enjoy so much my weekends.
-I am not going to pretend this isn’t true.
-But I don’t think the weather should stop you from doing things in Paris.
+Now that I live in Brisbane, in the Sunshine State of Australia, my friends often tell me I am lucky with the climate, and that’s why I can enjoy so much my weekends.
+I am not going to pretend this isn’t true, the climate isn’t one of the pros of living in Paris.
+But I don’t think the weather should stop you from doing fun things in Paris.

 There are cool things to do in Paris when it rains.

 I didn’t only want to make a list that you could exhaust quickly.
 There are too many rainy days in Paris to list only a dozen activities.
 Of course, I listed the usual activities, but I also looked for some other ones that you may not have heard or thought about yet.
 Whether you like history, nature, art, shopping or food, you’ll find something to do on that list of Paris activities!

 Challenge accepted!
 Here are 50 things to do in Paris in the rain:

 It’s simply the most beautiful venue I ever visited.
 If you can attend a show, it will even be a more memorable experience.
 But even just for a visit, the “19th-century architectural masterpiece” is worth the detour.

 Not only is it a fantastic place to increase your science knowledge, but it also has an impressive interior to admire.